Homak-Patel/FullStackApplication-CRED-credit_card_management_system/README.md

 ### Objective

 Build a Credit Card Management system (web application) which can handle the entire lifecycle of a customer’s credit card.
 Functionality like adding and verifying credit card(s), fetching the credit card statement to generate a summary and extract insights and making payments for the card.
 The system should have a UI which gives the customers a clean interface to use.

 ---

-### Introduction

-As an externship program we had provided a project to make a Credit Card Management System similar to CRED.
-We successfully build the web application as well as android application.

----